LimeLightCards/limelight/CONTRIBUTING.md

 Want to add some tags?
 Check [this file](https://github.com/LimeLightCards/cards/blob/main/scripts/helpers/card-classifier.ts) for the current tags / classifier functionality and extend it.

+Want to update the set list?
+Check [this file](https://github.com/LimeLightCards/setdata/blob/main/expansions.json) and propose changes to it.

 ## Non-Code Contributions

 I'm willing to accept issues, design suggestions, translations, and documentation updates.
 Just make sure you're not duplicating an existing issue.